edreyer/Blog/content/blog/Building-a-Pure-Functional-Random-Number-Generator/index.md

         Integer seed;
     }
 	static int randomInteger(Seed seed) {
-        Random rand = new Random(seed.seed);				➊
+        Random rand = new Random(seed.seed);  1
-        return rand.nextInt();								➋
+        return rand.nextInt();				  2
     }
 }
 ```
-➊  We've created a `Seed` class that just wraps an Integer value.
+1 -- We've create a `Seed` class that just wraps an Integer value.
 We use this value to seed our `Random` instance.
 The ability to seed our random is the key to this whole thing.
 It allows us to get the same output for a given input.
 This works because `Random` is really a [pseudo-random generator](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html).

-➋  Using our seeded `Random` generate a "predictable" random number.
+2 -- Using our seeded `Random` generate a "predictable" random number.
 It's predictable in that for a given seed value, we will always get the same result.

 Here's how we can use our new function to generate a series of random numbers: